 So, where specifically will NFC make a difference, and how can Fenbrook help?
 Based on our experience with contactless cards, and the extra functionality offered by NFC, here are our tips to watch out for:

 - Location Based Marketing – NFC offers a powerful new tool to companies to market direct to consumers.
-Using NFC (assuming the customer gives permission), it is possible to prompt customers to make enquiries
+Using NFC, it’s possible to prompt customers to make enquiries by tapping their phones (e.g. “smart

-by tapping their phones (e.g. “smart posters”).
+posters” or beermats).
 It will be possible to prompt impulse purchases and build up a detailed picture of an individual’s preferences, spending patterns, and whereabouts.
-What a company does with this new data is another story.

-Fenbrook Consulting can help.
 Our associates are experts in NFC technology and applications.
 We can take an unstructured idea and turn it into a well worked business plan.
 We can build prototypes so that new applications can be tested and honed.
 And we can work to implement the plan, in an ordered and affordable manner, to gain the maximum results.

 If you are a small or medium sized enterprise looking to take advantage of the new opportunities presented by NFC, contact us.
 We will help you get ahead of the game and achieve your goals.